Main fundraiser photo

 Donation protected

-To prevent logging of this critical habitat, forest defenders placed large debris in the middle of the road.
-This debris is attached to a climber who is suspended above on a “dunk-tank” platform in a large tree.
+In the wake of the sales and the lawsuits being filed, forest defenders erected their blockade, placing large debris in the middle of the road that is attached to a climber suspended on a “dunk-tank” platform in a large tree.
 If authorities attempt to remove the road debris, the platform will drop, risking a 100-foot fall for the climber.
+In response to the protest, Washington Public Lands Commissioner Dave Upthegrove has attacked protestors' rights to free speech, calling the action vandalism and stationing law enforcement to monitor the blockade around the clock.

 Demands of the Blockade: